Complementary therapies in hospitals

 It's always worth asking what is available in your own clinic or hospital.
 Some therapies might also be available for carers.

-Other types of complementary therapy that might be available include:
+Other types of complementary therapy that might be available include art therapy, music therapy and visualisation.

 Therapists who work in a hospital setting must have the necessary qualifications.
 They are usually registered with organisations that regulate complementary therapy practitioners.